harsh-surya/fortnite_weapon/README.md

 # fortnite_weapon

-An App for Fortnite weapon stats
+An App for Fortnite weapon stats.
+Used Flutter for the development of this application.
+Used some basic concepts of stateful widgets and navigation.

 ## Getting Started